Phases of ice: Earth's natural environment

 Low-density ASW (LDA), also known as hyperquenched glassy water, may be responsible for noctilucent clouds on Earth and is usually formed by deposition of water vapor in cold or vacuum conditions.
-Ice clouds form at and below the Earth's high latitude mesopause (~90 km) where temperatures have been observed to fall as to below 100 K. It has been suggested that homogeneous nucleation of ice particles results in low density amorphous ice.
+Ice clouds form at and below the Earth's high latitude mesopause (~90 km) where temperatures have been observed to fall to below 100 K. It has been suggested that homogeneous nucleation of ice particles results in low density amorphous ice.
 Amorphous ice is likely confined to the coldest parts of the clouds and stacking disordered ice I is thought to dominate elsewhere in these polar mesospheric clouds.

 In 2018, ice VII was identified among inclusions found in natural diamonds.
 Due to this demonstration that ice VII exists in nature, the International Mineralogical Association duly classified ice VII as a distinct mineral.
 The ice VII was presumably formed when water trapped inside the diamonds retained the high pressure of the deep mantle due to the strength and rigidity of the diamond lattice, but cooled down to surface temperatures, producing the required environment of high pressure without high temperature.

 Ice XI is thought to be a more stable conformation than ice I_{h}, and so it may form on Earth.
 However, the transformation is very slow.
 According to one report, in Antarctic conditions it is estimated to take at least 100,000 years to form without the assistance of catalysts.
 Ice XI was sought and found in Antarctic ice that was about 100 years old in 1998.
 A further study in 2004 was not able to reproduce this finding, however, after studying Antarctic ice which was around 3000 years old.
 The 1998 Antarctic study also claimed that the transformation temperature (ice XI => ice I_{h}) is -36 °C, which is far higher than the temperature of the expected triple point mentioned above (72 K, ~0 Pa).
 Ice XI was also found in experiments using pure water at very low temperature (~10 K) and low pressure – conditions thought to be present in the upper atmosphere.
 Recently, small domains of ice XI were found to form in pure water; its phase transition back to ice I_{h} occurred at 72 K while under hydrostatic pressure conditions of up to 70 MPa.